MUSHISHI (is a very cool anime and manga series that doesn't belong to me)

-, the man thought wryly, and it was true: even the air around him was still, as if the wind was afraid to exhale.
+It was beautiful.
+Breathtaking, the man thought wryly: even the air around him was still, as if the wind was holding its breath.
 At this time of the day, dropping temperatures should have pulled the cooler air at the cliffs out to sea.
 As if prompted by his thoughts, the wind restarted in fitful gusts, and from the pillar came a wild howling melody even more beautiful than its appearance...

 He picked his way down the side of the cliff, gingerly.
 Sea spray had almost worn the path away.
 At the bottom was a rocky beach.
 Seaweed lay all along it, from the waterline to the cliff face, indicating that at high tide there would not be a beach at all.
 Heading south, he walked with the cliffs to his right until they became an embankment barely higher than his head, then further until they dropped away entirely.